FAIMS/FAIMS2-Documentation/docs/The+Zebra+P4T+Printer+-+Connecting+and+Calibrating.md

 perforations.

-If this command ran successfully, the printer should feed the labels through in regular intervals so that the label\'s gap is lined up with the printer\'s cutter.
+If this command ran successfully, the printer should feed the labels through in regular intervals so that the label's gap is lined up with the printer's cutter.
 In other words, pressing the feed button should feed exactly one label.